microsoft/fabricrealtimelab/modules/module06a.md

 Our fact table contains the daily stock prices (the high, low, and closing price), while our dimensions are for our date and stock symbols (which might contain company details and other information).
 Although simple, conceptually this model represents a  star schema that can be applied to larger datasets.

 Load the *Lakehouse 2* notebook.
-Similarly to the above step, attach the Lakehouse to the notebook.
+Similarly to the above step, attach the lakehouse to the notebook.
 We recommend you run each cell individually, but you can also click Run All.
 Be sure the *sourceTableName* in the first cell matches the name of your table that contains the imported data from the Event Hub.

 When you have finished running through the notebook, feel free to run it a few times and observe the behavior.
 There are a few key points to keep in mind: